-- The sales of environmental biotechnology products in the U.S was at $382.3 million in 2018.
-With the support of the government, public, and private institutions are affording the industry, the compound annual growth rate is expected to rise in 2021.
+- The sales of environmental biotechnology products in the U.S were at $382.3 million in 2018.
+With the support of the government, public and private institutions are affording the industry; the compound annual growth rate is expected to rise in 2021.

 - Reduce industrial waste release

 - Remediate environmental contamination

 Although these trends in the environmental biotechnology industry have taken root and positively changed society, the current COVID-19 pandemic has forced some projects to halt.
 So, the expected explosive growth in 2021 may slow down for a while.

 The application of environmental biotechnology in wastewater treatment and bioremediation has not come even half-way.
 Future expectations for rapid improvements and growth in the industry exist as more research resources are now available.
 Various governments globally have set regulations that ease the patent acquisition process for reliable and efficient environmental biotechnology innovations.

 More public sensitization is necessary to educate various communities on the importance of using biofuels as opposed to toxic pollutants.
 Environmental conservation is a global issue like climate change, and global warming is the wakening call!